 Strong governance frameworks and a commitment to ethical standards remain critical to operating successfully and in guiding how we do business.
 By proactively implementing tailored policies and training, we foster a culture of trust, safety, and accountability among our stakeholders.

 CF Industries' ethical standards extend beyond our own operations and include our interactions with suppliers, customers, and communities.
 This includes requiring vendors and suppliers to adhere to our Third Party Code of Conduct.

 Our Ethics & Governance Goals

+IN PROGRESS

 Engage suppliers and service providers that annually represent 50% of the Company's total procurement and supply chain expenditures and assess their ESG performance and commitment.

+ACHIEVED IN 2023; ONGOING

+all employees annually.

-Train and certify compliance with the Environmental, Health, Safety, and Security Policy for all employees annually.
+Train and certify compliance with the Code of Corporate Conduct for all employees annually. employees annually.